 Exam fees included

-Although all pet insurance companies pay for treatment related to accidents and illnesses, Pets Best is one of the few that also covers the exam fees.
-This is included in their standard coverage and isn’t something you have to pay extra for.
+Although all pet insurance companies pay for treatment related to accidents and illnesses, Pets Best is one of the few that offers some plans covering exam fees.
 Though it may not be as crucial to some people as hospitalization coverage, for example, exam fees could become fairly expensive, particularly if your pet has to go back for follow-up visits.

-Most pet insurance providers let you visit any vet in the U.S. or Canada, but Pets Best takes this a step further by covering medical treatment received from any licensed veterinarian anywhere in the world.
-This is especially useful if you travel frequently and like to take your pet with you.
+Most pet insurance providers let you visit any vet in the U.S. This is especially useful if you travel interstate frequently and like to take your pet with you.
 Veterinarian eligibility is something that is often overlooked when purchasing pet insurance, but it’s something you’ll want to think about.

 Annual and lifetime coverage limits

-Pets Best places limits on how much they pay you each year and over the lifetime of your pet and, once these limits are reached, you’re on your own.
+For most plans, Pets Best places limits on how much they pay you each year and over the lifetime of your pet and, once these limits are reached, you’re on your own.
+That said, they do offer unlimited coverage with their top-tier plans.
 Although almost every pet insurance provider imposes some kind of restriction on benefits — whether it be per incident, annual, or lifetime — many only have a single restriction and a select few have none at all.
-Though it’s unlikely you’ll ever reach your coverage limits, choosing a company with fewer restrictions like Trupanion could be a smart move if this concerns you.
+Though it’s unlikely you’ll ever reach your coverage limits, choosing a company with fewer restrictions, like Trupanion, could be a smart move if this concerns you.

-Though you can save 5% by insuring multiple pets on the same plan, Pets Best insurance doesn’t offer much in the way of discounts.
-You won’t earn any savings by microchipping your pet or paying annually.
-These aren’t found with every company in the industry, but there are some that do give their customers these options to save.
+Though you can save 5% by insuring multiple pets on the same plan, and get a small discount when paying annually, Pets Best insurance doesn’t offer much in the way of discounts, like a saving for microchipping your pet.
+Discounts aren’t found with every company in the industry, but there are some that do give their customers more options to save.
 If you’re interested in these types of discounts, you may want to look into companies like Petplan USA.

 - Co-Payment: 0-30%

-- Maximum Age of Pet to Be Insured: Unlimited
+- Maximum Age of Pet to Be Insured: None

 - Maximum Annual Benefit: $5,000 - $20,000